conventional-changelog/commitlint/README.md

 Install in your project `npm install husky --save-dev` or `yarn add -D husky`.

-After that, you can create a `.huskyrc` file or add to your `package.json` the following code:
+After that, you can create a `.huskyrc` file or add to your `package.json` the following code for

+Husky V4:

 ```json
 {